mavi888/workshop-aws-getting-started-amplify/docs/prerequisites.md

 5. Name it workshop, and go to the Next step.

-6. Select Create a new instance for environment (EC2) and pick "t2.medium"
+6. Select Create a new instance for environment (EC2) and click _Other instance type_ and pick "t2.medium"

 7. Leave all of the environment settings as they are, and go to the Next step.